 For example, in the screenshot,

-LuckyWP Table of ContentsThis plugin is used to add a table of contents to Posts.
-It is clearly not needed on the Naibabiji homepage, so I selected "Unload on this page".
-For a Foreign Trade Independent Website, the homepage slider plugin, contact form plugin, etc., can be unloaded on Post pages.
-After selecting the content to unload, update the Post, and the optimization function is set.
+LuckyWP Table of Contentsthis plugin is used to add a table of contents to articles.
+It is clearly not needed on the homepage of Naibabiji, so I selected "Unload on this page".
+For a foreign trade website, the homepage slider plugin, contact form plugin, etc., can be unloaded on article pages.
+After selecting the content to unload, update the article, and the optimization settings are complete.

 6. Finally, let's check the optimization effect.

-Note: If you go to GTmetrix to test the score of Naibabiji, please select a Hong Kong server (because my server is domestic, Hong Kong access is the fastest).
-The score for "Use a Content Delivery Network (CDN)" is F. That's because the website did not recognize the CDN used by this site (images use CDN, the website does not.
-My website speed is fast enough, so I don't need a CDN.
-Therefore, this score can be ignored.)
+Note: If you go to GTmetrix to test Naibabiji's score, please select a Hong Kong server (because my server is domestic, Hong Kong access is fastest).
+The "Use a Content Delivery Network (CDN)" score is F because the website did not recognize the site's CDN (images use CDN, the website does not; my website speed is fast enough, no need for CDN, so this score can be ignored).
 Finally, Asset CleanUp has a Pro version.
-The Pro version can inline JavaScript files, defer loading of CSS files, manage CSS and JS files on more directories and pages like categories, etc. Users with strong needs can purchase it.
-For ordinary users, the free version is sufficient.
+The Pro version can inline JavaScript files, defer loading of CSS files, manage CSS and JS files on more directories and pages like categories, etc. Users with strong needs can purchase it; the free version is sufficient for ordinary users.
 If you like this article, remember to share it.

 Comments are closed